 What questions should I ask a school?

-- Does the school offer the courses and major I want?
+- Does the school offer the major and courses I want?

-- Does the school offer a high quality education at a reasonable price?
+- Does the school offer high quality education at a reasonable price?

 - Does the school offer services I need and activities I'm interested in?